“Go glamping in quirky lodges and yurts (self-catering; each sleeps 2-7) in the Yorkshire Dales, complete with a café serving homespun fare”

 Family friendly accommodation:

 The Tree Lodges (private shower bathroom) accommodate up to 7 in 2 double beds and 3 singles, arranged in tiers and reached via a ladder.
 Each Meadow Yurt (shared shower block) sleeps up to 5 in a double bed, 2 pull-out single beds and an additional rollaway bed.
 Note that they are slightly more basic than the lodges, with minimal cooking facilities.
+The Loft and the adjoining snug is handy for groups, as it can sleep up to 10

-- Baby cots (free of charge)
+- Baby cots (additional charge)

 - High chairs